 - Appraisal gap coverage

-- Which buyers seem most likely to close smoothly
+- Which buyers appear most likely to close without issues

-And one important tip: don’t rush.
-Taking 24 hours to assess and ask questions can lead to better results.
+One important tip: don’t rush.
+Taking 24 hours to assess and ask clarifying questions almost always leads to better outcomes.

-When comparing multiple offers, it helps to understand how terms like inspection, appraisal, and financing contingencies work together — see my guide on real estate contingencies in Metro Detroit for more detail.
+Want to understand how contingencies work together before reviewing offers?
+See my guide on real estate contingencies when selling a home in Metro Detroit.

-- Counteroffer — adjusting price, timelines, or contingencies
+- Counter — adjusting price, timelines, or contingencies

 - Reject the offer

-When we counter, we do it strategically — removing deal-killing contingencies, requesting a quicker close, or asking for nonrefundable deposits.
+When countering, the strategy matters.
+I work with sellers to remove deal-killing contingencies, request a faster close, or ask for a larger nonrefundable deposit.
+The goal is always to keep serious buyers engaged while moving the terms in your favor.ndable deposits.
 The goal is to keep serious buyers engaged while moving the terms in your favor.

 - Reasonable inspection expectations

-And while the numbers matter, so does your comfort with the process.
-My role is to help you make a decision that’s financially smart and feels right.
+My role is to help you make a decision that’s financially smart — and one you feel confident about.

 Download the Free Home Seller’s Guide & Checklist